open-voice-interoperability/website/site/content/audio-reviews/_index.md

   src="https://radio.witlingo.com/js/embed/recorder"></script>
 ---

-The Open Voice Network's mission is to make voice worthy of user trust.
-What draws you to OVON?
-Why do you believe in our mission?
+Our mission is to make voice worthy of user trust, and you are part of this mission.
+What value does the Open Voice Network bring to your organization?
+Why do you believe in the mission of the Open Voice Network?
 We want to hear your voice.
 Click the “Go!” button below to record and upload your audio review.